8 - Summit Crags Rock Climbing

 Driving up the Catalina Highway, turn right on the road to the ski valley.
 Continue past the ski valley, through a gate, and down a rough paved road.
 Drive to the gravel parking lot on the left just before the observatory.
 Park here and continue on foot, up the road, following the 'trail' sign.
 (Stay left when you see the sign at the observatory).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Summit Crags:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for 8 - Summit Crags:

 The Rupley Route 5.9 5c 17 VI 17 HVS 5a Arizona

 : Mount Lemmon (Santa Catalin...

 The Rupley Route is a great mixed face and crack line that runs all the way up the Fortress.
 Although rated a moderate 5.9, the short crux face bit on first pitch was a little surprising in it's difficulty.
 It felt harder to me than some of the 10's at Munchkin Wall.
 Having said that, the bolts are pretty close together and you can always yard on the draws to get through the hard part if you get stuck.The route starts kinda left-middle at the base of the south face.
 The route Steel Crazy starts ...[more]
 Browse More Classics in Arizona